kohlschutter/junixsocket/src/site/markdown/eclipse.md

    - `coding-style/eclipse/checkstyle-configuration.xml` (add to Eclipse Preferences -> Checkstyle -> New... -> External Configuration File)
    - `coding-style/eclipse/spotbugs-exclude.xml` (add to Eclipse Preferences -> Java -> SpotBugs -> Filter Files -> Exclude filter files)

 You can use `mvn clean install` to check from the command line.
-Add `-Pstrict` to fail if there are issues.
+Add `-Dstrict` to fail if there are issues.

 ## Native hooks